 Results from this analysis indicate that annual precipitation affects the decision on whether to spread or concentrate the water.
-In years with 18" annual precipitation (well capacity was 300 gpm), net returns were maximized with 100% corn or a 75-25% land split with corn (11.7/8.8 inches water allocation) maximized net returns, even with low capacity wells (300 gpm; Table 2, Fig. 3).
-Splits of 75% corn and 25% grain sorghum or wheat resulted in similar, but slightly smaller net returns.
+In years with 18" annual precipitation (well capacity was 300 gpm), net returns were maximized with 100% corn even with low irrigation capacity (300 gpm; Table 2, Fig. 3).
+Splits of 75% corn and 25% grain sorghum or wheat resulted in slightly smaller net returns.
 Spreading water over whole fields of grain sorghum or wheat resulted in substantially less net returns.

-Under very low annual precipitation (12 inches) a grain sorghum split of 75-25% with 10.3/13.2 inches of water allocation maximized net returns (Table 3, Fig. 3).
-A corn-grain sorghum-fallow split was slightly more profitable than a corn-fallow split, with water allocation concentrated on the corn crop.
-When crop rotation is required for benefits such as weed control and soil water conservation, a corn-wheat-grain sorghum crop mix might be selected, though expected net returns would be reduced due to wheat crop failure(Fig. 4).
-Crop mixes with strategic allocation of deficit irrigation provided greater net returns than spring water over sole crops of corn, sorghum or wheat.
-Grain sorghum was included in the crop mixes with greater net returns, under the drought conditions simulated with 12" annual precipitation , indicating a strong role for grain sorghum in deficit irrigation during drought.
+Under very low annual precipitation (12 inches) fallowing 33% of acres while concentrating water on the remaining 67% of the acres under corn with a water allocation of 16.7 inches maximized net returns (Table 3, Fig. 4).
+A corn-grain sorghum-fallow 50-25-25% split was slightly more profitable than a corn-fallow 50-50% split, with water allocation concentrated on the corn crop.
+A corn-sorghum or a corn-wheat-grain sorghum crop mix might be selected when multiple management objectives might be pursued, such as minimizing risk to net returns, desire to keep all acres irrigated, weed control through crop rotation, though expected net returns would be reduced compared to concentrating water on corn and fallowing the rest of the acres (Table 3 and Figures 4 to 5).
+Crop mixes with strategic allocation of deficit irrigation provided greater net returns than spreading water over sole crops of corn, sorghum or wheat.
+Grain sorghum was included in the crop mixes with greater net returns and where multiple management objectives may be pursued, under the drought conditions simulated with 12" annual precipitation.